telosnetwork/rng-oracle-bridge/README.md

 ## 1. DEPLOY THE EVM CONTRACT

+_This part of the repository assumes that a `GasOracleBridge` instance is deployed on the network already.
+Its address is stored inside the deploy script._

 This will deploy the `RNGOracleBridge` contract as well as a `RNGOracleConsumer` contract so that you can interact directly with the bridge.
 Users should write their own implementation of the consumer, using the same `receiveRandom(uint, uint) external` callback function.
 The `GasOracleBridge` contract is just included for test purposes and will not be deployed.

 ### INSTALL